kristalz/Computational_methods_Informatics/README.md

 print(min_age) # 0.0007476719217636152
 print(max_age) # 99.99154733076972
 ```
 2. Plot a histogram distribution by using plotnine: `import plotnine as p9`.
 Then return the histogram using `geom_histogram`.
-Here, I used `bin = 100` because the `age` roughly ranged from birth-100.
+Here, I used `bin = 100` because the `age` roughly ranged from birth to 100.
+The number of bins affect the ability of a histogram to identify the underlying trends of data.

 ![age_distribution](https://github.com/kristalz/BIS634/blob/main/Images/age_distribution.png)